- Monday - Friday - 9:00 am - 8:00 pm info@mdslsoccer.com 833-725-3338

 Game Format, Duration, and Ball Size

-U8/9 Co-ed – Age Groups: 5 v 5 w/ Goalkeepers.
-Four 12-minute quarters with 1-minute quarter breaks and a 3-minute halftime break.
-A size three (3) ball will be used for games.
+U8/9 – Age Groups: 5 v 5 w/Goalkeepers.
+Two 25 minute halves and a 5-minute halftime break.
+A size four (4) ball will be used for games.

 U9/10 – Age Groups: 7 v 7 w/ Goalkeepers.
 Two – 25 minute halves.
 5-minute halftime break.
 A size four (4) ball will be used for games.

-U10 – U-12 – Age Groups: 7 v 7 w/Goalkeepers.
+U11 – U-12 – Age Groups: 8 v 8 w/Goalkeepers.
 Two – 30 minute halves.
 5-minute halftime break.
 A size four (4) ball will be used for games.

 U13+ Age Group: 11 v 11 w/Goalkeepers.
-Two – 30 minute halves.
+Two – 30-40 minute halves.
 5 minute halftime break.
 A size five (5) ball will be used for games.

 Number of Players

-U9/10 Age Groups: Teams shall have no more than 12 players on the roster.
+U9/10 Age Groups: Teams shall have no more than 14 players on the roster.

-U11-U12 Age Groups: Teams shall have no more than 14 players on the roster.
+U11-U12 Age Groups: Teams shall have no more than 16 players on the roster.

-U13 Age Group: Teams shall have no more than 18 players on the roster.
+U13+ Age Group: Teams shall have no more than 18 players on the roster.

 Build out lines

-Build out lines will be enforced for U-6 – U-12.
+Build out lines will be enforced for U-7 – U-12.
 On goal kicks only, the opposing team must set up outside of the line.
 Once the ball is played and the team with the ball touches it after the first pass, then the opposing team is allowed to pressure the ball and play can continue.

 Substitutions